 Representative Published Work

 Dr. Epps-Robertson’s first book, Resisting Brown: Race, Literacy, and Citizenship in the Heart of Virginia, examines the literacy program of the Prince Edward County Free School Association (Free School).
+This book won the 2019 Book of the Year award from the Conference on Community Writing.
 After the Brown vs. Board of Education rulings (1954, 1955) many localities in American resisted integration.
 Prince Edward County, Virginia was one of the most extreme.
 Rather than fund integrated schools, the county’s board of supervisors closed public schools from 1959-1964.
 The Free School stood as one response to the closures.
 Drawing upon extensive archival research and interviews with former students, Epps-Robertson analyzes public discourse that supported the school closures as an effort and manifestation of citizenship and demonstrates how the establishment of the Free School can be seen as a rhetorical response to racist ideologies.
 The school’s mission statements, philosophies, and commitment to literacy served as arguments against racialized constructions of citizenship.
 Princ Edward County stands as a microcosm of America’s struggle with race, literacy, and citizenship.

 “Writing with your family at the kitchen table: Balancing Home and Academic Communities.”
 Praxis: A Writing Center Journal, Vol 14, No 1, (2016).